10 News: History

 The network's Ten Early News bulletin was axed in February 2012 following the launch of Network 10's Breakfast program.
 More changes during the year saw the return of a networked Ten Late News in a new format launched on 4 June 2012, and the axing of Breakfast on 30 November 2012, due to low ratings and cost-cutting measures at the network.

-In September 2013, Network 10 reintroduced the Eyewitness News branding for all of its news output, including the flagship 5pm state bulletins.
+On 15 September 2013, Network 10 reintroduced the Ten Eyewitness News branding for all of its news output, including the flagship 5pm state bulletins.
 Two months later, a new breakfast program, Wake Up, was launched.

 On 21 May 2014, Network 10 announced it would axe Wake Up and all national news bulletins on weekdays as part of a wider cost-cutting program with the loss of around 150 jobs, caused by poor ratings and advertising revenue.
 The network also closed its two international bureaux in Los Angeles and London.
 As of 2018, the state-based 5pm news continues to air, alongside national bulletins at weekends.

 In February 2014, Network 10 announced that Hugh Riminton would join Sandra Sully as a co-anchor of the bulletin.
 In November 2014, Candice Wyatt joined Stephen Quartermain as a co-anchor and finally in August 2015 Lachlan Kennedy joined Georgina Lewis as a co-anchor in Brisbane.

 On 16 May 2016, Ten Eyewitness News updated their set and graphics.
 However, the logo remained unchanged.

 In January 2017, the three east coast metro bulletins (Sydney, Melbourne and Brisbane) returned to solo anchors with Hugh Riminton, Candice Wyatt and Lachlan Kennedy returning to reporting duties in February.

-In November 2018, alongside a major network relaunch, the Ten Eyewitness News branding was replaced with 10 News First.
+On 1 November 2018, alongside a major network relaunch, the Ten Eyewitness News branding was replaced with 10 News First.

 On 2 December 2019, the 5pm edition of 10 News First was extended to 90 minutes.

-In August 2020, Ten announced it would transfer studio presentation of the Brisbane and Perth bulletins to Sydney with the Adelaide bulletin moved to Melbourne.
-Reporters, camera crews and editorial staff are retained in Adelaide, Brisbane and Perth.
+On 11 August 2020, 10 announced it would transfer studio presentation of the Brisbane and Perth bulletins to Sydney with the Adelaide bulletin moved to Melbourne.
+Reporters, camera crews and editorial staff were retained in Adelaide, Brisbane and Perth.
+Between February 2023 and August 2024, the changes were periodically reversed, with the Adelaide and Melbourne bulletins reinstated as separate editions that month, production of the Perth bulletin returning to Subiaco the following month, and the Sydney and Brisbane bulletins reinstated as separate editions from September 2024.

+In October 2023, 10 announced that its flagship 5:00 pm bulletins would be reduced to 60 minutes from 2024, to make room for a revival of Deal or No Deal while it also reintroduced a late night news bulletin, which is streamed live digitally via 10 and YouTube ahead of a delayed broadcast on the main channel.
+An afternoon bulletin, titled 10 News First: Afternoons, was also introduced in 2024, premiering on 29 January 2024.

+On 16 June 2025, Network 10 announced it would be rebranding its news division to 10 News, alongside the announcement of the new public affairs program named 10 News+ which premiered on 30 June 2025.